 The average cost of care for one animal from initial intake to adoption is around $350.
 This cost can fluctuate depending on the animal's age, behavior, and medical needs while in our care.
 For example, an adult dog that tests positive for heartworms that receives treatment during their stay carries an additional cost of $200-$400.
 Southern Pines is dedicated to providing the best quality of care to all of the animals during their stay at the shelter, but that is only possible with help from our community.
 Please consider bringing an additional donation with you at the time of your appointment in order to help us save more lives than ever before.

 6. Your Pet Goes Up for Adoption

 After the counseling session we will take the animal to go through the intake process.
 Your obligations end here and we will take the animal to get up to date on all treatments, go through a brief behavior assessment, and place the animal in appropriate housing.
 Often, many animals surrendered will go up for adoption immediately but in some cases senior pets, animals with medical issues, or animals with behavior concerns may take some time to become available for adoption.
 In some circumstances an animal may not be a candidate for adoption.
-Many of our animals will be posted to our website very soon after you drop off and you can follow their progress online or you can follow up with the Surrender Counselor after you drop off.
+Many of our animals will be posted to our website very soon after you drop off and you can follow their progress online or you can follow up with the Community Resources Coordinator after you drop off.

 SURRENDER FEES & INFORMATION:

 Residents from Forrest County (excluding City of Petal) and the City of Hattiesburg live in areas that contract with Southern Pines Animal Shelter to help offset the costs that residents from those areas pay.
 All contract residents must be able to provide proof of residence using their driver's license or a piece of mail with their name on it.
 The fee scale for contact areas is listed below:

 Mississippi residents from outside of our contract areas: